Dental implant FAQs

 How long do implants last?

 Once fitted, most implants will last for at least 15 years.
+We chose to offer Straumann implants because of their known quality and durability.

 Can I still have implants if I have my own teeth?

 Yes.
 We can fit individual implants or a complete set of implants.
+The best way to know what your exact needs are is to contact us for a complimentary consultation.

 Do implants hurt?